Bodyguard (2010 film): Plot

-The film revolves around young Jayakrishnan, who has a very strange habit: he adulates anyone with a trace of heroism.
+The film revolves around young Jayakrishnan, who has a strange habit: he adulates anyone with a trace of heroism.
 Whenever he develops an admiration towards a person, he prefers to move with that person as a sort of bodyguard.
-He starts admiring Ashokettan, a former liquor tycoon and leading businessman.
+He starts admiring Ashokan, a former Don, Abgari, liquor tycoon and present leading businessman.
 Jayakrishnan wants to be Ashokan's bodyguard, but Ashokan does not need one.
-Later, Jayakrishnan approaches Ashokan with a recommendation from someone he cannot refuse.
-He achieves his luck after saving Ashokan from danger.
+Jayakrishnan understood that through Warrier Sir he could approach Ashokan.
+Later, Jayakrishnan approaches Ashokan with a recommendation from Warrier sir.
+This Warrier sir is also the close friend of Jayakrishnan's father Ramankutty master, Jayakrishnan is like a son to Warrier Sir, so he easily gets a letter from Warrier sir to become Ashokan's bodyguard.
+Ashokan had great respect and a strong sense of obligation to Warrier sir since his old days, so he cannot refuse his words.
+Jayakrishnan achieves his luck after saving Ashokan from danger.
 Jayakrishnan thus becomes the bodyguard of Ashokan's daughter Ammu.
 Jayakrishnan follows Ammu to her college as her bodyguard.
 Ammu and her friend Sethulakshmi get irritated with him following them all day.

 Jayakrishnan takes his role as a bodyguard very seriously and follows the two girls around constantly.
 In an attempt to get rid of him, the girls make up a "fake lover", hoping to distract Jayakrishnan from his duties as a bodyguard, and their plan works.
-Jayakrishnan falls in love with "Private Number" and is constantly looking for this girl, but he has no idea that his lover is Ammu.
+Jayakrishnan falls in love with a "Private Number" and is constantly looking for this girl, but he has no idea that his lover is Ammu.
 Ammu, as a joke, calls Jayakrishnan and speaks badly about Ammu.
 Jayakrishnan gets a little angry and disagrees with her.
 He believes Ammu is a good-hearted person.
 That is when the viewer is able to tell that Ammu is really falling in love with Jayakrishnan.

 Ammu later tells Jayakrishnan to run away with her and meet her at a railroad station.
 Jayakrishnan agrees, not knowing that the girl is Ammu herself.
 Ashokan finds out, and he believes that Jayakrishnan and Ammu are planning to run away together.
-In order to save Jayakrishnan's life, Ammu lies that it is not her.
-Jayakrishnan is meeting another girl at the station.
+In order to save Jayakrishnan's life, Ammu lies that it is not her but Jayakrishnan is meeting another girl at the station.
 Ashokan lets Jayakrishnan go but tells others to kill Jayakrishnan if a girl does not show up.
 Terrified, Ammu sends Sethulakshmi to the station and tells her to tell Jayakrishnan that Ammu is the lover and she will not be able to make it to the station.
 Sethulakshmi, seeing Jayakrishnan, falls in love and admits that she is the lover and not Ammu.
 Ammu calls her twice, but Sethulakshmi throws the cellphone out, trying to erase Ammu out of their love life completely.